-3.1 Identify and describe post-possession notice requirements of the legislation.
+3.1 Identify and describe post-possession notice requirements as set out in the legislation.

 3.2 Identify and describe the rules relating to sale of goods in accordance with the legislation.

 3.3 Identify and describe the debtor’s right to reinstate or settle their credit agreement in accordance with the legislation.